About Loma Linda University General Education

 Prerequisites & Corequisites

-Students applying to Loma Linda University programs may have prerequisite or corequisite course work to complete either prior to their entry into their program or while in their program.
+Students applying to Loma Linda University programs may have prerequisite or corequisite coursework to complete either prior to program entry or while in a program.

 Students should seek advisement for program prerequisites and corequisites.